JulienBernard3383279/pico-rectangle/README.md

 **The advised modes are the following**:
 - Playing Melee resp.
 P+ on console => Melee resp.
 P+ + Joybus
 - Playing Melee resp.
 P+ on PC => Melee resp.
-P+ + Adapter
+P+ + Adapter mode
-- Playing Ult on Switch or PC => Ultimate + Adapter
+- Playing Ult on Switch or PC => Ultimate + Adapter mode
 - Playing other PC games => Melee + HID or 8KeysSet + Keyboard
 - Playing other games on Switch => WFPP + WFPP
 - Playing Melee/P+ on PC on the same setup as someone using a Gamecube controller and therefore an adapter => Melee/P+ + HID & configure the HID

-Note that none of the modes require driver installation; in particular the adapter mode will install WinUSB on plug-in.
+Note that by "Adapter mode", I mean making the controller claim to be an adapter.
+You should never need to use a separate Gamecube to USB adapter.
+Also, none of the modes require driver installation; in particular the adapter mode will install WinUSB on plug-in.
 The adapter and WFPP modes are compatible with the Switch.

 <a name="meleeModeNotes"/>